JonMGabriel/CMS_System/README.md

                 https://www.w3.org/TR/webstorage/#dom-localstorage
                 - less detailed:
                 http://www.w3schools.com/html/html5_webstorage.asp

+        Need to do:
+            - JavaScript:
+                - Write click listener and function for posting content
+                - Write swap theme function for alternating between content
+            - CSS:
+                - Alter between the themes in posts

     - Wednesday: (open)

     - Thursday: touch up final details, work on how we will be presenting the final product